johnn3/GroceryCoApp/README.md

   -Generic items will be requested.
 Brand names are non-essential for the exercise.
   -Case sensitivity is not an issue as well, all items will be capitalized for comparison purposes.
   -"Free" items would fall into sales, discounts or promotions.

+Stuff to add to the exercise later:
+-creating a discount list of various circumstances i.e: Buy one get one free etc., go by weight with purchases or percentage off